Jack polynomials and orientability generating series of maps

-\begin{definition} Let $M=(\BC,\WC,\E)$ be a map. \begin{itemize} \item Elements of $\BC$ (respectively, $\WC$) are called black (respectively, white) \emph{corners}. \item Elements of $\E$ are called \emph{edges}; we use the notation $\E(M)$ for the set of edges of a map (that is the third element of the triplet defining the map). \item The polygons $\loops(\BC,\WC)$ corresponding to the couple of pairings $(\BC,\WC)$ are called \emph{faces}; the set of faces will be denoted $F(M)$.
-The \emph{face-type} of the map is the type of the couple $(\BC,\WC)$, as defined in Section \ref{SubsectPairingsPolygons}. \item The polygons $\loops(\BC,\E)$ (respectively, $\loops(\WC,\E)$) of the couple of pairings $(\BC,\E)$ (respectively, $(\WC,\E)$) are called \emph{black vertices} (respectively, \emph{white vertices}); their set is denoted $V_\bullet(M)$ (respectively, $V_\circ(M)$). \item A \emph{leaf} of a map $M$ is a vertex of $M$ of degree $1$, that is a bigon of $\loops(\BC,\E)$ or $\loops(\WC,\E)$.
-In other terms, a leaf is a pair of edge-sides which belongs to both $\E$ and $\BC$ or which belongs to both $\E$ and $\WC$. \item The \emph{connected components} of a map $M$ correspond to the connected components of the graph $G$ constructed above.
-Formally, they are the equivalence classes of the transitive closure of the relation: $x \sim y$ if $x$ is the partner of $y$ in $\E$, $\BC$ or $\WC$. \end{itemize} \end{definition}
+\begin{definition} Let $M=(\BC,\WC,\E)$ be a map. \begin{itemize} \item The elements of $\BC$ (respectively, $\WC$) are called black (respectively, white) \emph{corners}. \item The elements of $\E$ are called \emph{edges}; we use the notation $\E(M)$ for the set of edges of a map (that is the third element of the triplet defining the map). \item The polygons $\loops(\BC,\WC)$ corresponding to the couple of pairings $(\BC,\WC)$ are called \emph{faces}; the set of faces will be denoted by $\F(M)$.
+The \emph{face-type} of the map is the type of the couple $(\BC,\WC)$, as defined in \cref{SubsectPairingsPolygons}. \item The polygons $\loops(\BC,\E)$ (respectively, $\loops(\WC,\E)$) of the couple of pairings $(\BC,\E)$ (respectively, $(\WC,\E)$) are called \emph{black vertices} (respectively, \emph{white vertices}); their set is denoted by $\V_\bullet(M)$ (respectively, $\V_\circ(M)$). \item A \emph{leaf} is a vertex of $M$ of degree $1$, that is a bigon of $\loops(\BC,\E)$ or $\loops(\WC,\E)$.
+In other terms, a leaf is a pair of edge-sides which belongs to both $\E$ and $\BC$ or which belongs to both $\E$ and $\WC$. \item The \emph{connected components} of the map $M$ correspond to the connected components of the graph $G$ constructed above.
+Equivalently, they are the equivalence classes of the transitive closure of the relation: $x \sim y$ if $x$ is the partner of $y$ in $\E$, $\BC$ or $\WC$. \end{itemize} \end{definition}

 Note that our maps have labeled edge-sides and each element of $S$ is used exactly once as a label.

 The pairing $\BC$ (respectively, $\WC$) indicates which edge-sides share the same corner around a black (respectively, white) vertex.
 This explains the names of these pairings.